Understanding managed payables

 Payout captured

-After the payout is captured in Payabli, the payments enablement team calls the vendor within a day or two, depending on the timing of the capture.
+After the payout is captured in Payabli, the payments enablement team calls the vendor within 36 business hours of capturing payments to verify their preferred payment method.

 Payment enablement team call